x3zapper/tp/docs/DeveloperGuide.md

 **MSS**

 1. User includes tags when <u>adding a new contact (UC01).</u>
-2. AddressBook parses the tag values.
+2. CustomerRelationBook parses the tag values.
-3. AddressBook validates the tag values.
+3. CustomerRelationBook validates the tag values.
-4. AddressBook associates valid tags with the contact.
+4. CustomerRelationBook associates valid tags with the contact.

     Use case ends.

 **Extensions**

 * 3a.
 Tag value is invalid
   * 3a1.
-AddressBook displays error message and requests for correction.
+CustomerRelationBook displays error message and requests for correction.
   * 3a2.
 User corrects or remove invalid tags.
   * Steps 3a1-3a2 repeat until all tags are valid.
   * Use case resumes from step 4.